eigerco/pallet-move/doc/design.md

 The first group of commits that were added by Pontem after forking the original Move repository deal with making all MoveVM crates [`no_std`][1]. `no_std` means that the crate does not depend on the Rust standard library.
 This is important because the Rust standard library may not be available in the Wasm environment.
-This means that any crate that depends on the Rust standard library cannot be used in a Substrate pallet.
+Any crate that depends on the Rust standard library cannot be used in a Substrate pallet.

 Apart from adding the crate-level `no_std` attribute, the following changes were made to the code:
 * substituted the use of `std` with [`sp-std`][2] crate. `sp-std` is a Substrate crate that provides a subset of the Rust standard library that is compatible with the Substrate runtime.